The tube that carries food from the mouth to the stomach is the esophagus. Achalasia makes it harder for the esophagus to move food into the stomach.

 Exams and Tests

-The goal of treatment is to reduce the pressure at the lower esophageal sphincter.
+The goal of treatment is to reduce the pressure at the sphincter muscle and allow food and liquids to pass easily into the stomach.
 Therapy may involve:

 - Injection with botulinum toxin (Botox).
 This may help relax the sphincter muscles.
 However, the benefit wears off within a few weeks or months.

-Your doctor can help you decide which treatment is best for you.
+Your health care provider can help you decide which treatment is best for you.

-The outcomes of surgery and nonsurgical treatments are similar.
-Sometimes more than one treatment is necessary.
+The outcomes of surgery and non-surgical treatments are similar.
+More than one treatment is sometimes necessary.

 Complications may include: